yang-su2000/Voice2Action/README.md

 ### Connect With Us

 - [XR Collaboratory @ Cornell](https://xr.cornell.edu/collaboratory)
-- Email
+- Email (alphabetical order by last name)
-    - [ys724@cornell.edu] for Yang Su, Research Engineer
     - [en268@cornell.edu] for Grace Nho, XR Developer and Designer
+    - [ys724@cornell.edu] for Yang Su, Machine Learning Research Engineer
-    - [jx288@cornell.edu] for Jingze Xue, Game Designer
+    - [jx288@cornell.edu] for Jingze Xue, Game Developer and Designer

+### Limitations and Future Work

+- The current Voice2Action package only supports inference, i.e. you cannot fine-tune your model based on domain-specific action types.
+We plan to open source that in future versions.
+- We plan to decouple the LLM feature and the Expand feature into different packages in future versions.